Family Medicine Residency

 - Innovation and Inquiry: By applying inquiry to all that we do, we pursue new ways of thinking, seeing, and doing to bring about innovation and transformation.
 We are committed to developing new initiatives that advance primary and community care.

 We serve a diverse community.
 19% of people who live in Portland are from minority groups.
 Our residency is committed to increasing the diversity of our residents and faculty.
 We strongly encourage and welcome applicants from under-represented minority groups to apply to our program.
 Learn more.

 Message from the Program Director

-Congratulations on choosing Family Medicine, the most rewarding, challenging and professionally satisfying field of medicine.
+Congratulations on choosing family medicine, the most rewarding, challenging and professionally satisfying field of medicine.
 By deciding to become a family physician, you have chosen to best position yourself to meet the health care needs of patients, families, and communities.
-The Family Medicine Residency Program is devoted to providing a superior educational experience for family medicine residents and students by:
+The MMC Family Medicine Residency Program is devoted to providing a superior educational experience for family medicine residents and students by:

 - Promoting a scholarly environment and fostering a balance of personal and professional growth

 - Providing comprehensive, high-quality health care to patients, families, and our community